go101/go101/pages/generics/666-generic-instantiations-and-type-argument-inferences.md

 ## Type argument inferences don't work for generic type instantiations

 Currently (Go 1.19), inferring type arguments of instantiated types from value literals is not supported.
-That means the type argument list in a generic type instantiation must be always in full forms.
+That means the type argument list of a generic type instantiation must be always in full form.

 For example, in the following code snippet, the declaration line for variable `y` is invalid, even if it is possible to infer the type argument as `int16`.